All Episodes

 This is unbelievable.

-Will you continue to endorse Jay Jones to be the next attorney general of Virginia?
+Will you continue to endorse Jay Jones to be the next Attorney General of Virginia?

 And were you aware of these text messages before they released?

-These text messages the day that they came out, and I denounced them as soon as I learned of them.
+I served these text messages the day that they came out, and I denounced them as soon as I learned of them.

-You're running presumably for correct affairs reasons.
+You're running presumably for reasons.

-Miss Bamberger, I understand what you're saying about the voters, but for you yourself, do you still continue to endorse Jay Jones?
+Ms. Spamberg, I understand what you're saying about the voters, but for you yourself, do you still continue to endorse Jay Jones?

 15 seconds.